kstar0102/Inventory-app/README.md

-# shop_keeper

-# Shop Keeper App
+# Inventory app App

 An inventory management app built with Flutter.

 ## Overview

-Shop Keeper is a Flutter app designed for managing inventory.
+Inventory app is a Flutter app designed for managing inventory.
 It allows users to add, update, and delete items from their inventory, providing a convenient way to keep track of product details.

 ## Screenshots